Planned Giving at the First Congregational Church of Holliston

 Now, our God, we give you thanks, and praise your glorious name.

 But who am I, and who are my people, that we should be able to give as generously as this?
 Everything comes from you, and we have given you only what comes from your hand.

 What is Endowment?

 Endowment is money and other assets put into trust to be used for the ongoing maintenance of the church’s ministry, operations, missions and physical structure.
 Endowment, together with the annual stewardship appeal and capital campaigns, form the three main sources of church financing.
-Endowment is different from stewardship and capital campaigns in that a relatively small portion of the funds are distributed each year giving endowment a long-time horizon that benefits not only the current congregations but future generations as well.
+Endowment is different from stewardship and capital campaigns in that a portion of the funds are distributed each year giving endowment a long-time horizon that benefits not only the current congregations but future generations as well.

 What Funds Make Up Endowment?